Wisdom of the crowd: Dialectical bootstrapping: improving the estimates of the "crowd within"

 Herzog and Hertwig (2009) attempted to improve on the "wisdom of many in one mind" (i.e., the "crowd within") by asking participants to use dialectical bootstrapping.
 Dialectical bootstrapping involves the use of dialectic (reasoned discussion that takes place between two or more parties with opposing views, in an attempt to determine the best answer) and bootstrapping (advancing oneself without the assistance of external forces).
 They posited that people should be able to make greater improvements on their original estimates by basing the second estimate on antithetical information.
 Therefore, these second estimates, based on different assumptions and knowledge than that used to generate the first estimate would also have a different error (both systematic and random) than the first estimate – increasing the accuracy of the average judgment.
 From an analytical perspective dialectical bootstrapping should increase accuracy so long as the dialectical estimate is not too far off and the errors of the first and dialectical estimates are different.
 To test this, Herzog and Hertwig asked participants to make a series of date estimations regarding historical events (e.g., when electricity was discovered), without knowledge that they would be asked to provide a second estimate.
 Next, half of the participants were simply asked to make a second estimate.
 The other half were asked to use a consider-the-opposite strategy to make dialectical estimates (using their initial estimates as a reference point).
 Specifically, participants were asked to imagine that their initial estimate was off, consider what information may have been wrong, what this alternative information would suggest, if that would have made their estimate an overestimate or an underestimate, and finally, based on this perspective what their new estimate would be.
-Results of this study revealed that while dialectical bootstrapping did not outperform the wisdom of the crowd (averaging each participants' first estimate with that of a random other participant), it did render better estimates than simply asking individuals to make two estimates.
+Results of this study revealed that while dialectical bootstrapping did not outperform the wisdom of the crowd (averaging each participant's first estimate with that of a random other participant), it did render better estimates than simply asking individuals to make two estimates.

-Hirt and Markman (1995) found that participants need not be limited to a consider-the-opposite strategy in order to improve judgments.
-Researchers asked participants to consider-an-alternative – operationalized as any plausible alternative (rather than simply focusing on the "opposite" alternative) – finding that simply considering an alternative improved judgments.
+Hirt and Markman (1995) found that participants need not be limited to a consider-the-opposite strategy to improve judgments.
+Researchers asked participants to consider an alternative – operationalized as any plausible alternative (rather than simply focusing on the "opposite" alternative) – finding that simply considering an alternative improved judgments.

 Not all studies have shown support for the "crowd within" improving judgments.
-Ariely and colleagues asked participants to provide responses based on their answers to true-false items and their confidence in those answers.
+Ariely and colleagues asked participants to respond based on their answers to true-false items and their confidence in those answers.
 They found that while averaging judgment estimates between individuals significantly improved estimates, averaging repeated judgment estimates made by the same individuals did not significantly improve estimates.